Pengalu/pengalu.me-jekyll/_posts/Engineering/2023-9-14-cardboard.md

 beautiful graphical designs but his furniture works were less striking.
 Kendrick Kellogg was another interesting choice, and the idea of using his High Desert House work as inspiration for a tabletop shelf / storage rack was interesting, but ultimately we decided against it, even though it was close.
 Other suggestions included Zaha Hadid- whose style we didn't all agree on- and Frank Lloyd Wright- the creator of Falling Waters.

+Ultimately, it was the work of Jürgen Mayer- and his firm J. MAYER H. that beat the other contestants.
+We determined the final architect via a Pugh chart.
+We drew most of our thoughts on Jürgen Mayer from his work in Seville, Spain- the Metropol Parasol.
+It acts as a covering for a parking garage and plaza, but we realized that you could very easily integrate a similar cross-hatched, natural design into a table.
+Our Pugh chart rated all the contestants based on 4 criteria:
+Viability, Style, Strength, and Cad-ability.
+Mayer placed highly in viability for construction, style, and strength especially because basing the design of the furniture piece off of an actual canopy-like structure would make it easy to have a mostly clear space below it.
+Unfortunately, Cad-ability was low- the cross hatching was a concern, but we decided it'd be worth a shot after Mayer's work beat the closest other designer- Frank Lloyd Wright- in most categories.